-The College Opportunity Fund program provides a stipend for new and continuing in-state students going to college in Colorado.
-To receive the stipend, a student must apply for and authorize the use of the stipend at their respective institution.
-The stipend replaces traditional direct legislative appropriations to the state’s colleges and universities.
-Without the stipend, a student is responsible for the full amount of tuition which equals in-state tuition plus the stipend amount.
+The College Opportunity Fund program provides a stipend for in-state students going to college in Colorado.
+To receive this funding a student must creating a COF account and must also authorize the use of the stipend at their respective institution.
+If the student does not create a COF account or authorize the college to invoice COF on their behalf, the student will be responsible for the full amount of tuition, which equals the student’s share of tuition plus the stipend amount.

 The goal of the COF program is to bring awareness to Colorado resident students that state funds exist to help finance their college education and improve access with a particular emphasis on higher education/K-12 linkages and strengthening accountability.

 To view the entire CCHE COF stipend Policy, click here.

 Undergraduate students at participating public institutions may receive a stipend from the College Opportunity Fund if they meet the following requirements:

 - Enrolled at a state institution of higher education (see the FAQ page at https://cof.college-assist.org for a list of all participating public colleges);

 - Classified by the college as an in-state student for tuition purposes;